-The iX4 robot is designed to be mounted above the work area, suspended on a user-supplied frame.
+The robot is designed to be mounted above the work area, suspended from a user-supplied frame.
 The frame must be adequately stiff to hold the robot rigidly in place while the robot platform moves around the workspace.
 You can either use the design provided or design a custom support frame.
-The drawings for a sample frame are provided here.